jamil-codes/Tonalize/README.md

 ## About

-Tonalize is a tool to generate color palettes — ideal for designers and developers who want to derive harmonized colors from a base color or set of colors.
+Tonalize is simple a tool to generate color palettes — ideal for designers and developers.
 It is built with Next.js + TypeScript.
 ([github.com](https://github.com/jamil-codes/Tonalize))

 ---

 ## Features

-- Generate complementary, analogous, triadic, tetradic palettes
+- Generate somple palettes
-- Preview color combinations on UI
 - Copy hex codes to clipboard
 - Responsive layout
 - Type safety (TypeScript)